AssemblyScript/website/src/garbage-collection.md

 **Usage instructions**:

-* When a managed object is exclusively referenced externally, `exports.__pin(objPtr)` it so it doesn't become collected when WebAssembly code executes.
+* When a managed object is exclusively referenced externally, `exports.__pin(objPtr)` it so it doesn't become collected when WebAssembly code executes (more precisely: performs an allocation).
 * When the external object is not needed anymore, `exports.__unpin(objPtr)` it so it can become collected again.
 * Note that a pinned object also keeps its directly reachable members and any indirectly reachable objects alive.
 * It is safe to omit pinning an object externally if it is known to be referenced from within WebAssembly anyhow.